Understanding The Impacts Of Porn

 How can I get a school in my community to host a presentation by FTND?

-If you’d like a school in your community to host a presentation by FTND, we encourage you to share our presentation informational guide with a school or district administrator.
+If you’d like a school in your community to host a presentation on porn by FTND, we encourage you to share our presentation informational guide with a school or district administrator.
 Fill out this form to get your presentation guide.